EzioisAwesome56/BlargBoard-MRS/README.md

 Updating from Blargboard 1.0 and mrs 1.2.1-1.2.2 isn't covered.

-To update from Blargboard 1.2, just drag and drop the new files into your install of blarg, exact files are listed here:
+To update from Blargboard 1.2, Download the 1.2 update package from releases
-*/index.php
-*/install.php
-*/lib/bbcode_callbacks.php
-*/lib/bbcode_parser.php
-*/lib/common.php
-*/lib/syndromes.php
-*/lib/permstrings.php
-*/pages/register.php
-*/pages/404.php
-*/pages/newreply.php
-*/pages/newthread.php
-*/pages/nuke.php
-*/pages/reregs.php
-*/instameme (the whole folder. put in the root of your board) */pages/irc.php
-*/menus.php
-*/pages/profile.php
-*/js/tricks.js
-*/ranksets/mario (whole folder)
-*/kurichallenge.php

-to update from blargboard 1.2.3, drag these files */lib/common.php
+to update from blargboard 1.2.4, download the previous version update package from releases
-*/ranksets/mario (whole folder)
-*/kurichallenge.php

 ## Features